 If you don’t use a contractor registered with a competent person scheme you’ll have to submit a building notice or a full plans application to the Building Control Body.
 You also have to pay a fee for them to come and inspect the work you have carried out.

 If you have to get approval or permission

 You may need to hire a surveyor or architect to help you apply for building regulations approval or planning permission.
-If you’d struggle to pay for this, visit your local Citizen's Advice and ask about applying for the Chartered Surveyor's Voluntary Scheme.
+If you’d struggle to pay for this, visit your local Citizen's Advice and ask about applying for the Chartered Surveyor's Voluntary Service.

 If you’re in a conservation area